 To shuffle tiles, empty the crates into as many stacks as is practical and select tiles for fixing at random from the stacks.
 By doing this, you won’t end up with all the darker tiles in one corner, or the tiles with most pattern all along one edge of the room.

-This selection process is most important for tiles with intricate and distinctive veining such as our Sterling grey marble tiles, which have fantastic waves and subtle clouds floating through every tile.
+This selection process is most important for tiles with intricate and distinctive veining such as our Natural Marble Tiles, which have fantastic waves and subtle clouds floating through every tile.
 Travertine and limestone tiles generally portray more subtle characteristics, such as intriguing fossil detail, but it’s still advisable to ‘shuffle’ the tiles, as the base tones of these tiles can vary within a batch and crate.

 The vast majority of natural stone bathroom tile purchases are either matt (honed) or polished (shiny) and are produced in either 600mm x 400mm or 600mm x 300mm sizes.
 This format of tile can be laid in a ‘block’ with edges in line with each other, or with adjacent tiles overlapping in a ‘brick- effect’ design.
 Tumbled floor tiles can be fitted in the bathroom if the antiqued feel is desired and is in keeping with the rest of the floors in the property, but for fixing and aesthetic reasons tumbled tiles are not recommended for bathroom walls.